lorisleiva/laravel-actions-docs/2.x/basic-usage.md

     public function asController(Request $request)
     {
-        $user = $request->user();
-        $this->handle($user, $request->get('password'))
+        $this->handle(
+            $request->user(),
+            $request->get('password')
+        );

         return redirect()->back();
     }
 }
 ```

 And just like that, you're using your custom PHP class as a controller.
 But what about authorization and validation?
-Shouldn't we make sure the password is confirmed and the old password was provided?
+Shouldn't we make sure the new password was confirmed and the old password provided?
 Sure, let's do that.

+## Adding controller validation

 Instead of injecting the regular `Request` class, we can either inject a custom `FormRequest` class or inject the `ActionRequest` class which will use the action itself to resolve authorization and validation.